 Unlocking the Secrets of Gravity!
-Quantum Computing Takes a Quantum Leap! - YaNoticias
+Quantum Computing Takes a Quantum Leap! - YANoticias

 ### Security Aspects and Limitations

 One of the critical discussions surrounding quantum technology involves security.
-The ability to utilize qubits as gravity sensors introduces new elements into quantum encryption and security protocols, emphasizing the need for rigorous testing and verification.
+The ability to utilise qubits as gravity sensors introduces new elements into quantum encryption and security protocols, emphasising the need for rigorous testing and verification.

 Moreover, researchers must consider the limitations associated with integrating gravitational influences into quantum systems as they design future applications.